Opinion | Middle America cannot be forgotten unless it first forgets itself

 Addie’s boy was called Charlie.
 He was musically inclined, and for that he was in exactly the right place at exactly the right time.
 When he was a toddler, one of the first commercial radio stations in the United States went on the air in Kansas City.
 In search of content, WDAF began broadcasting dance music from a local hotel.
 In those days of uncluttered airwaves, the house combo could be heard across the country.
 Named for its co-founders, the Coon-Sanders Orchestra was dubbed “the band that made radio famous.”

 That marked Kansas City as a music mecca.
 But the real talent was found closer to Charlie’s own neighborhood, along the glittering Black broadway of Vine Street, in the dance halls where jazz could be heard nightly.
-Bandleaders like Andy Kirk, Benny Moten and Oran “Hot Lips” Page developed a riffing style that swung hard and free, and after the dancing stopped, the drinking kept going to fuel jam sessions that went until dawn.
+Bandleaders such as Andy Kirk, Benny Moten and Oran “Hot Lips” Page developed a riffing style that swung hard and free, and after the dancing stopped, the drinking kept going to fuel jam sessions that went until dawn.

 As a teenager, Charlie Parker began taking his alto saxophone to those jam sessions, where he met and played with some of the great pioneers.
 By then, pianist William “Count” Basie, a veteran of both Page’s Oklahoma City Blue Devils and the Benny Moten Orchestra, had formed his own band and hired Mississippi-born Lester Young to anchor his sax line on tenor.
 Kansas City was crawling with strong sax players, including the dean of tenor players, Coleman Hawkins (from St. Joseph, Mo.), and the lush and breathy Ben Webster (a local kid).
 But it was the former Blue Devils alto player Buster Smith, a natural teacher, who mentored Charlie Parker’s preternatural talent through those all-night jams.